ohcnetwork/admission_task/README.md

 3. Completed tasks are writted to a completed.txt file.
 Each task occupies a single line in this file.
 Each line in the file should be in this format :

 ```
-p x task
+p task
 ```

-where p is the priority number, x is the current date (UTC/GMT) in yyyy-mm-dd format and task is the task description.
+where p is the priority number and task is the task description.

 Here is an example file that has 2 items.

 ```
-1 2021-10-10 Buy milk
+1 Buy milk
-2 2021-10-10 Complete the project
+2 Complete the project
 ```

 4. Priority can be any integer _greater than_ or _equal to_ 1.
 1 being the highest priority